Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

 ]
 ```

-We don't provide signed data here (such as `ShamirRecoveryBriefCertificate`) given the claimer
+Signed data (such as `ShamirRecoveryBriefCertificate`) is not provided here
-has not way to verify the certificate (i.e. he doesn't know the root verify key yet).
+because the claimer has no way to verify the certificate (i.e. it doesn't know

-We also don't provide `ciphered_data` right now, but wait for the claimer
+the root verify key yet).

-to have concluded it SAS code exchange with all the greeters (this would guarantee we
+Also, `ciphered_data` is not provided until the claimer to have concluded it SAS
+code exchange with all the greeters (this would guarantee `ciphered_data` is
-only provide `ciphered_data` to the actual user, and not to an attacker that have
+only provided to the actual User, and not to an attacker that have eavesdropped
-eavesdropped the invitation link).
+the invitation link).

 ### 3.3 - Claimer dance for SAS code exchange

 On claimer side, the `invite_x_claimer_*` API is reused.

-This required a single change: passing the `user_id` of the recipient as parameter (
+A single change is required: passing the recipient `user_id` as parameter
-this is because the `invite_x_claimer_*` used to be used in one-to-one, so no parameter
+(the `invite_x_claimer_*` was used in one-to-one and no parameter was requested)
-was requested)

 ```json5
 [